scalameta/mdoc/docs/modifiers.md

 ```
 ````

 ## `height=`

-The `height=` allows you to override max height (default is 50) of pretty-printed values.
+The `height=NUMBER` allows you to override max height (default is 50) of pretty-printed values.

 ````scala mdoc:mdoc
 ```scala mdoc:height=5